CLOSED CHURCHES WITHIN THE

 Brief History:

-taken after the battle of Gettysburg who were kept at Camp Curtin, released to
+have been prisoners taken after the battle of Gettysburg who were kept at Camp

-work at Manada Furnace, and killed in a furnace
+Curtin, released to work at Manada Furnace, and killed in a furnace explosion.

 Final disposition: